-A number of leading international commercial arbitration books have been made available online in recent years, providing a large virtual library for parties, in-house counsel, practitioners, students and academics alike to consult.
-While the number of pages of text that can be viewed is limited, a vast amount of detailed information can be accessed.
-Below, you will find a useful collection of leading international commercial arbitration books that are searchable and provide answers to most of the issues that are likely to arise during the course of an international commercial arbitration.
-Construction arbitration books and investment treaty arbitration books have been catalogued separately.
+A number of leading books on international arbitration have been made available online in recent years, providing a large virtual library that may be easily consulted.
+While the number of pages of text that can be viewed tends to be limited, a considerable amount of detailed information may nevertheless be accessed.
+You will find dozens of leading books on international commercial arbitration, as well as books on investor-State arbitration (ISDS) and books on international construction arbitration, which may be freely consulted via this virtual library.

 A Guide to the UNCITRAL Arbitration Rules, C. Croft, C. Kee and J. Waincymer (2013)